This 10 step-guide is the ULTIMATE free resource on the web for how to make money blogging.

 With the blog monetization strategies outlined in this article, Faith was able to go from $0 to $2,700 in just three months!

-So, we know a thing or two when it comes to making money blogging, and we think this post is going to rock your world!
+So, we know a thing or two when it comes to running a blog for profit, and we think this post is going to rock your world!

-In this article, we’re going to show you the exact steps that we took and helped Natalie through to earn this kind of money blogging!
+In this article, we’re going to show you the exact steps that we took and helped Natalie, Faith, and others through to get paid for blogging!

 These lessons in this guide are the culmination of the knowledge that we have gained over the last three years of blogging and they stem from our multiple failures and successes, tears of sadness and of joy, and LOTS of trial and error.